18 months is around the time that people start asking about potty training.

 The vast majority of parents in America and other first world countries start potty training when their children are between two and three years old.

-The situation in 2nd and 3rd world countries is totally different, as many urologists and potty training experts are first to point out.
+This is true, but the situation in developing countries is totally different, as many urologists and potty training experts are first to point out.
 In those countries, they may not have access to proper diapering and sanitation.
 Thus, without diapers, potty training is imperative as a matter of community health and disease prevention.
-Furthermore, children in 2nd and 3rd world countries have a completely different lifestyle: they spend a lot more time outdoors, they certainly aren’t at daycare all day, and they eat whole foods that allow for easier bowel movements.
+Furthermore, children in developing countries have a completely different lifestyle: they spend a lot more time outdoors, they certainly aren’t at daycare all day, and they generally eat whole foods that allow for easier bowel movements.
 Thus, you will find that children in Asia and sub-Saharan Africa “train” much earlier as a matter of custom, lifestyle, and practicality.

 In America and most of Western Europe, the age of potty training is absolutely all over the board: some train at 18 months and some don’t get there until four (somebody has to be buying those size six diapers, right?).

 That said, training your child earlier rather than later will save money on diapers, will make parents lives easier (no more changing diapers, woohoo!), and is much kinder on the environment.

 Potty training expert and author of best-selling potty training book Oh Crap!
 Potty Training, Jamie Glowacki, recommends training between 20 to 30 months of age and warns that waiting too much past the age of 2.5 could make the job harder.

 So why do most parents wait longer?